WGN-TV: Early years (1948–1956)

-The Chicago Tribune Company, headed by Chicago Tribune editor and publisher Robert R. McCormick and the owner of WGN and WGNB submitted an application to the Federal Communications Commission (FCC) on September 13, 1946, and under the "WGN Incorporated" subsidiary, to build a television station on VHF channel 9.
+On September 13, 1946, the Chicago Tribune Company submitted an application to the Federal Communications Commission (FCC) to build a television station on VHF channel 9.
 After the FCC awarded the permit on November 8, the group originally requested to assign WGNA as the station's call sign.
 By January 1948, however, the company decided to call its new television property WGN-TV after WGN, which had been owned by the Tribune since 1924.
-The three-letter base call sign served as an initialism for "World's Greatest Newspaper", a tagline and slogan used by the Tribune since 1909.
+The three-letter base call sign served as an initialism for "World's Greatest Newspaper", the Tribune's tagline at the time.

 WGN-TV began test broadcasts on February 1, 1948, then informally signed on the air on March 6 to broadcast the 1948 Golden Gloves boxing finals from the Chicago Stadium.
-Regular programming commenced on April 5, 1948, at 7:45 p.m. with a two-hour-long special, WGN-TV Salute to Chicago.
-Originating from WGN Radio's studios at the Tribune Tower's Centennial Building annex in the Magnificent Mile district, the inaugural broadcast included dedicatory speeches from McCormick, Chicago Mayor Martin Kennelly, U.S. Senator Charles W. Brooks and Governor Dwight Green.
+Regular programming commenced at 7:45 p.m. on April 5, 1948, with a two-hour-long special, WGN-TV Salute to Chicago.
+Airing from WGN Radio's studios at the Tribune Tower's Centennial Building annex in the Magnificent Mile district, the inaugural broadcast included dedicatory speeches from Chicago Tribune editor and publisher Robert R. McCormick, Chicago Mayor Martin Kennelly, U.S. Senator Charles W. Brooks, and Governor Dwight Green.
 Performances were led by, among others, musician Dick "Two Ton" Baker, comedian George Gobel, and bandleader Robert Trendler and the WGN Orchestra (WGN's in-house band).
 Afterwards, a film previewed WGN-TV's initial program offerings.
-At the time it signed on, there were only 1,700 operational television sets in Chicago; that number would jump dramatically to around 100,000 sets by April 1949.